geekypedia/Rester/README.md

 Along with the original fork, I have also bundled some open-source productivity tools - a browser based code editor (Codiad), database administration tool (Adminer), a REST API testing tool [REST Test Test](https://resttesttest.com/), and a web-based terminal [web-console](https://github.com/nickola/web-console).

-I am thankful to all those people whose worked ultimately landed here and made this Frankenstein possible.
+I am thankful to all those people whose work directly or indirectly landed here and made creation of this Frankenstein possible.

 License (MIT)
 -----